-Whether you are still in training or work in a hospital, research lab or medical facility, you need to know how to care for your white lab coat.
-The coats are expensive and you'll want them to last as long as possible.
+Whether you are still in training or work in a hospital, research lab, or medical facility, you know the importance of cleaning and disinfecting your scrubs, but you also need to know how to care for your white lab coat.
+The coats are expensive, and you'll want them to last as long as possible.

 How to Wash White Lab Coats